 The Opéra Garnier in Paris is a beautiful neo-baroque building with great ornamentation and decorative richness, very typical of the period of its construction, the nineteenth century.
 The city of Paris is full of impressive buildings and without a doubt the Palais Garnier will not leave you indifferent.
-Come to the city of light and let yourself fall in love with this experience in a luxury hotel in the 8th district of Paris.
+Come to the city of light and fall in love with this luxury experience in a Parisian luxury hotel on Haussmann Boulevard.

 Also known as Palazzo Garnier or simply Opera de Paris, the Palais Garnier is located in the IX district of Paris.
 Built under the manato of Napoleón III, is a construction of style neo-baroque attributed to the architect Charles Garnier of who would adopt the name.